-Educational background includes an M.Sc. and Ph.D. in Applied Mathematics and Scientific Computation from the University of Maryland, College Park where I completed a dissertation on large scale computational hybrid atmospheric models under a graduate fellowship with NASA Goddard Space Flight Center.
+And now for the requisite educational background blurb: an M.Sc. and Ph.D. in Applied Mathematics and Scientific Computation from the University of Maryland, College Park, completing a dissertation on large scale computational hybrid atmospheric models under a graduate fellowship with NASA Goddard Space Flight Center.
 I then switched gears and headed in the direction of econometrics, predictive analytics, and time series analysis.
 As a post-doctoral fellow, I developed a software package in C, Fortran, and Java called iMetrica – an interactive approach to hybrid signal extraction and forecasting that focuses on graphical tools and interactive controls for building stochastic models for all sorts of economic and financial data, filters, signal extractions, and forecasting.
-The software also has a powerful financial trading and engineering module using MDFA that includes an array of proprietary algorithms for building low to high-frequency trading signals as you’ll see in the articles I publish.
+A follow-up to iMetrica was completed and open-sourced as iMetricaFX, which is written entirely in JavaFX, and accompanied by MDFA-Toolkit and MDFA-DeepLearning packages for learning, analyzing, and computing in real-time data analysis in large time series.